amirhossein-bayati/tic-tac-toe/README.md

 # tic-tac-toe
-graphical tic tac toe.
-my first university project
+TicTacToe is a classic game that I coded for my university course.

 # How to use